 Once you have selected a suitable candidate, it is time to make the offer.
 But this must be a considered decision to ensure that you are offering terms and conditions that appeal to the candidate and that are effective for the company.
 Ensure you make the offer in writing to avoid any confusion from verbal communication.
 If an offer is conditional on your completion of checks or references, be transparent as to what those checks are and obtain consent from the candidate to undertake them.
 Make sure you do not discriminate in the terms offered to your employees.
 Do not offer a package that your business cannot afford or terms that will put you at risk in the future.

-For professional advice on how to run an effective recruitment process in your business we are here to help.
+For professional advice on hiring staff and how to run an effective recruitment process in your business we are here to help.
 Give us a call on 0330 555 1139 or email us at firstname.lastname@example.org.

-Yippee, you are doing well, its time to stop using family and friends and calling in favours and take that very grown up step of hiring your very first member of staff.
+Yippee, you are doing well, it’s time to stop using family and friends and calling in favours and take that very grown up step of hiring your very first staff member.